Maciej Wąsik: Early life and education

-Wąsik earned a magister degree in 1994 from the faculty of history at the University of Warsaw, where he studied archaeology.
+Wąsik was born in Warsaw.
+He earned a magister degree in 1994 from the faculty of history at the University of Warsaw, where he studied archaeology.

 Career

 Wąsik co-founded Poland's Central Anticorruption Bureau, where he served as the deputy head from 2006 to 2009, under head Mariusz Kamiński.
 In 2009, Wąsik and Kamiński were accused of abusing their power by allowing subordinates to use entrapment when investigating a political opponent, Andrzej Lepper, who later killed himself.